Why Selling Your RV Can Be a Big Problem

 - paying much more than in the past,

-- finding later that selling his coach is almost impossible.
+- finding later that selling is almost impossible.

 As a result there are thousands of beautiful motor homes, campers and travel trailers sitting vacant while their owners desperately try to figure out how to save themselves financially.

 They are upside down on their RV loans, don't understand valuation and think they can recoup by asking unreasonably high prices for their units.

 These RVs sit for years and keep depreciating and deteriorating while their owners keep hoping that someone will buy them.

 Many never get sold, and the financial losses to their owners are staggering.

 The basic story of how people end up owning RVs they cannot sell is always the same.

 A couple decides to buy a recreational vehicle for living or travel that they can enjoy during their early retirement years.